Dip your toes into Asian cooking!

 Asian food is not just about takeout.
 The Asian culinary sphere is full of opportunities for you to learn about new ingredients and cooking methods.
 While some Asian dishes are quite tricky, many can easily be prepared at home.
 For this recipe, you can use a wok, which is traditionally used for sautéed dishes, but a regular saucepan can function the same way as the Asian woks do.
 So grab the main ingredients and start making a genuine Asian meal in your own kitchen with healthy ingredients that you handpicked.
 Remember that Asian meals almost always go nicely with rice or noodles and with this dish, a bowl of steamed rice is the perfect partner.

-- 1/4 cup lite (lower-sodium) soy sauce, optional Tamari or coconut aminos
+- 1/4 cup soy sauce lite (low-sodium), optional tamari or coconut aminos

 - 1/2 teaspoon honey